XOBXOB/XOBXOB_Arduino/README.md

 Used to get the next character in a currently streaming reply.
 This makes it possible to read one character at a time while performing other tasks in the main Arduino loop.
 Returns true when it has scanned one entire JSON object.
 You can then use getMessage(), below, to retreive the contents of the message.

-####Echo on/off

-x.echo(true/false);

-Turns character echo on and off.
-Useful for debugging.

 ####Get Message

 x.getMessage(name);

-Returns a message’s contents from the data just received with LoadStreamed .
+Returns a message’s contents from the data just received with loadStreamedResponse.